tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 Optional parameters: N/A

-Encoding considerations: This is a binary format, containing encrypted DNS requests and responses, as defined in this document.
+Encoding considerations: This is a binary format, containing encrypted DNS requests and responses encoded as ObliviousDoHMessage values, as defined in this {{encoding}}.

 Security considerations: See this document.
 The content is an encrypted DNS message, and not executable code.

-Interoperability considerations: This document specifies format of conforming messages and the interpretation thereof.
+Interoperability considerations: This document specifies format of conforming messages and the interpretation thereof; see {{encoding}}.

 Published specification: This document.